RedMotion: Motion Prediction via Redundancy Reduction: Method

-Our proposed road environment descriptor motion model (REDMotion) is a transformer model that utilizes the redundancy reduction principle \cite{barlow2001redundancy, zbontar2021barlow} to learn rich representations of road environments.
-Specifically, we implement two types of redundancy reduction:
+We use the redundancy reduction principle \citep{barlow2001redundancy, zbontar2021barlow} to learn rich representations of road environments.
+Following \cite{ulbrich2015defining}, we define a road environment as lane network and traffic agent data.
+In the context of deep learning, \cite{zbontar2021barlow} define redundancy reduction as reducing redundant information between vector elements of embeddings.
+We implement two types of redundancy reduction:

-(a) Reduction from a variable length and potentially large set of road environment tokens to a fixed set of road environment descriptors (RED).
-RED are a fixed sized set of tokens that represent agent and lane features (see input road environment encoder in Figure \ref{fig:model-arch}).
-To capture global context, i.e., environment and lane features, we use a global cross-attention mechanism between RED tokens and road environment tokens (see parallel decoder in Figure \ref{fig:model-arch}).
-Accordingly, every RED token can attend to every road environment token.
-The Wayformer \cite{nayakanti2023wayformer} model employs a similar decoding mechanism.
-It uses learned seed tokens to decode a fixed set of trajectory proposals from a context embedding of variable length.
-Compared to Wayformer, RED offers more flexibility, as we can add different motion prediction heads on top.
-In this work, we utilize a multilayer perceptron (MLP) as the motion head.
+\textbf{(a) Redundancy reduction from local to global token sets.} We reduce a variable length set of local road environment tokens to a fixed-sized set of global road environment descriptors (RED).
+The set of local road environment tokens is generated via a local attention \citep{beltagy2020longformer, jiang2023mistral} (see local self-attention in Figure \ref{fig:red-encoder}).
+Therefore, these tokens represent lane and agent features within limited areas.
+To capture global context, we use a global cross-attention mechanism between a fixed-sized set of learned RED tokens and road environment tokens (see parallel decoder in Figure \ref{fig:model-arch}).
+In contrast to latent query attention \citep{jaegle2021perceiver, nayakanti2023wayformer}, RED tokens are used to learn global representations, while local attention is used to reduce the computational cost of processing long input sequences.